-COVID-19 robbed me of a cherished annual holiday.
+COVID-19 robbed me of a beloved annual holiday.
 Here’s how I took it back

 Unless it was.

 By that point, we had traded Vermont for Denver as the next temporary stop on the path to a new home, keeping in regular touch with our New York friends over Zoom.
 It was during one of these calls that I lamented there didn’t seem to be any non-sad way to conduct Guac the Casbah this year.
-Rafael, one half of the engaged couple on the other end of the call, thought he might have a solution.
+We were no longer in the same city as the friends we’d invite, for one thing, and the idea of everyone either making their own guacamole and margs or picking those items up from the closest restaurant seemed not very festive.
+However, Rafael, one half of the engaged couple on the other end of the call, thought he might have a solution.

-“What if we all order guac and margaritas to be delivered to each other’s apartments, like a surprise?” he said.
+“What if we all ordered guac and margaritas to each other’s apartments, like a surprise?” he said.

-The Secret Santa factor of his idea seemed to negate the dreariness I’d pictured when imagining how virtually sharing appetizers might go.
+The Secret Santa factor seemed to negate the dreariness I’d pictured when imagining how a virtually version might play out.
 We at least had to try it.

-On a Thursday afternoon in mid-August, separated by thousands of miles, eight friends logged on to discuss the edible bounty deposited at each of our doorsteps.
-Gabi and I had even printed t-shirts for the occasion—colored guacamole green, of course.
-At the moment early on when I played the namesake Clash song, everyone buckled under the weight of nostalgia.
-Ordinarily, I would play this song on my phone as we wandered from one restaurant to the next, like it was our theme music, other pedestrians snickering on the sidewalk or strenuously avoiding eye contact.
-This year, the song filtered through my laptop microphone to everyone else’s speakers in their separate homes; an audio Xerox and a pale imitation of our usual boisterousness.
+On a Thursday afternoon in mid-August, separated by thousands of miles, eight friends logged on to discuss the edible bounty deposited at each of our doorsteps in exchange for a hefty tip.
+Gabi and I even printed t-shirts for the occasion—colored guacamole green, of course.

+Early on, when I played the namesake Clash song, everyone buckled under the weight of nostalgia.
+This song would ordinarily precede us on the sidewalk, fizzling out of my phone, as we wandered from one restaurant to the next, other pedestrians snickering at our theme music.
+This year, the song traveled through my laptop microphone to everyone else’s speakers in their separate homes; an audio Xerox and a pale imitation of our usual conviviality.

-But the pall of what was lost cleared away in just a moment.
+But the pall cast by what we had lost cleared away almost immediately.

 Once I jettisoned the music, we began parsing the differences in each other’s dips.
 Lauren’s was too spicy.
 Jess and Ravi’s wasn’t spicy enough.
 Ours had chips dusted in chili powder.
 Shawn and Rafael’s had chickpeas in it, which seemed like a fascinating mistake.

-There was no way to determine which restaurant’s guacamole “won,” since only the socially distanced trio in Lauren’s backyard could actually sample each other’s entries, and we began to drift away from the topic of food to whatever it is friends talk about when they’re having fun together.
+There was no way to determine which restaurant’s guacamole “won,” since only the socially distanced trio in Lauren’s backyard could actually sample each other’s dishes, and we soon drifted away from the topic of food to whatever it is friends talk about when they’re having fun together.

 And it did feel like we were together, or as close to it as we could be.

-Occasionally, the spell broke, like when Zoe revealed that Fonda, winner of the first true Guac the Casbah, had just permanently closed one of its three locations—one of many New York City restaurants to fall during the brutal summer of COVID.
+Occasionally, the spell broke, like when Zoë revealed that Fonda, winner of the first true Guac the Casbah, had just permanently closed one of its three locations—joining the heartbreaking list of New York City restaurants to fall during the brutal COVID summer.
 Mostly, though, the mood was playful and ebullient.

-The virtual event culminated in everyone raising a dipped tortilla chip to the screen and toasting the fact that we did it!
-It had taken some creativity, but we’d guac’d the casbah, defiantly crossing space and time zones to keep a tradition alive when the world had pulled us apart.
+Our virtual holiday culminated in everyone raising a dipped tortilla chip to the screen and toasting the fact that we did it!
+It had taken some creativity and actively not thinking too hard about the world beyond our individual dwellings for 90 minutes, but we’d guac’d the casbah, defiantly crossing time zones to keep a tradition alive when the world had pulled us apart.

 Nobody knew if we would be able to celebrate our goofy holiday in person next summer, or if we’d even be able to celebrate Shawn and Rafael’s impending nuptials in person next fall.
 But we had managed to prevent the pandemic from robbing us of one annual event in a year full of cancellations, and that in itself seemed worth celebrating.